ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/ossf-cve-benchmark/CVE-2018-20801](https://github.com/ossf-cve-benchmark/CVE-2018-20801) :  ![starts](https://img.shields.io/github/stars/ossf-cve-benchmark/CVE-2018-20801.svg) ![forks](https://img.shields.io/github/forks/ossf-cve-benchmark/CVE-2018-20801.svg)

 ## CVE-2018-20718
  In Pydio before 8.2.2, an attack is possible via PHP Object Injection because a user is allowed to use the $phpserial$a:0:{} syntax to store a preference.
-An attacker either needs a &quot;public link&quot; of a file, or access to any unprivileged user account for creation of such a link.
+An attacker either needs a "public link" of a file, or access to any unprivileged user account for creation of such a link.